ThePoorPilot/Unofficial-Spotify/README.md

 For RPM-based distros(primarily OpenSuse), this is also another option: https://github.com/megamaced/spotify-easyrpm.
 The dev has recently switched it to be snap based.
 I provide a pre-compiled version of their package in releases, but it would be best to probably use their script if possible!

-Alternatively, you can try to create your own packages using the decompressed binaries on this repository.
-If you decide to take this route, I assume you have experience.
-As such, I will not provide support for installation in this fashion.

 ### Building

 Building is only for Debian/Ubuntu packages at the moment (you can still run dpkg in Arch/other distros to build the debian package, like I do!)